spencercarnage/personal/src/content/blog/tailwind-codemod.md

 const newAst = j(await fs.readFile(updated, "utf8"));

 /**
- * Recursively parses the key / value pairs on an object node path, updating
+ * Recursively parses the key / value pairs on an object node
- * the `colors` argument with the same shape as the node path's AST.
+ * path, updating the `colors` argument with the same structure as
+ * the Tailwind config.
  */
 function parseAstObjectProperties(colors, nodePath) {
   if (nodePath.value.type === "Literal") {
     /**
-     * The legacy config is using strings for keys and the new config has both
+     * The legacy config is using strings for keys and the new
-     * strings and numbers for keys.
-When a key is a string, we can get the key
+     * config has both strings and numbers for keys.
+When a key
+     * is a string, we can get the key using `nodePath.key.name`.
-     * using `nodePath.key.name`.
-A number is a literal, and the parsed key node
+     * A number is a literal, and the parsed key node path does
-     * path does not have a `nodePath.key.name`; it has `nodePath.key.value`.
+     * not have a `nodePath.key.name`; it has `nodePath.key.value`.
      */
     colors[nodePath.key.name || nodePath.key.value] = nodePath.value.value;
   } else if (nodePath.value.type === "ObjectExpression") {
     /**
-     * We have a key with a value that is an an object (such as `theme.colors.primary`)
+     * We have a key with a value that is an an object (such
-     * so let's create a new key on our `colors` using the key.
-This allows us to
+     * as `theme.colors.primary`) so let's create a new key on
+     * `colors` using the key.
+This allows us to capture the
-     * capture the nested values, such as `light`, `main`, `dark`, etc.
+     * nested values, such as `light`, `main`, `dark`, etc.
      */
     colors[nodePath.key.name || nodePath.key.value] = {};